YahnisElsts/one-click-plugin-updater/readme.txt

 **Additional Requirements**

-* The CURL library installed or "allow url fopen" enabled in php.ini
+* The CURL library installed or "allow url fopen" enabled in php.ini *or* WP 2.5 and up.
-* The *plugins* directory needs to be writable by the webserver.
+* The *plugins* directory needs to be writable by the webserver (if you plan to use the upgrade/installer features of this plugin).
 The exact permission requirements vary by server, though CHMOD 666 should be sufficient.

 To install the plugin follow these steps :